jagoncalves14/allocate-reviewers/README.md

 the link to the Google sheet.

-A developer from the team should set up a cron job to execute the script periodically to make sure the assignment is rotated so that all developers have a chance to read each other's code.
+A developer from the team should set up a cron job to execute the script periodically to make sure the assignment is rotated so that all developers have a chance to read each others' code.

 # Configurable parameters